oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

    eval "$(pyenv virtualenv-init -)"
    ```

+   > **Warning**
+   > Be careful with using graphical editors like Notepad in Windows.
+These can add carriage returns (`\r`) that confuse our Linux-based development tools.
+Instead, we recommend using editors designed for programming or command-line text editors.

 3. Reload your shell or open a new terminal window to load your updated `~/.bashrc`.

 4. Now you can install Python 3.8.15 and the associated pip like this: